-- Client continuance systems aligned with Australian legislative and regulatory requirements as well as Grant Thornton International's stringent protocols and audit methodology, supported by a proprietary software suite. - Policies and procedures in our firm methodology benchmarked against stringent international auditing regulations and standards. - Regular training, Audit and Risk & Compliance 'Alert' programs and national bulletins. - Mechanisms to monitor quality and our supporting risk management methodology.
+- Client continuance systems aligned with Australian legislative and regulatory requirements as well as Grant Thornton International's stringent protocols and audit methodology, supported by a proprietary software suite. - Policies and procedures in our firm methodology benchmarked against stringent international auditing regulations and standards. - Regular ethics and independence training, Audit and Risk & Compliance 'Alert' programs and national bulletins and technical training. - Mechanisms to monitor quality and our supporting risk management methodology.